fbpx

 lips laughing illustration

-12. Laugh out loud
+12. Laugh Out Loud

 There’s a reason it seems impossible to LOL and feel anxious at the same time.
 Studies have found that laughter alleviates stress in the body by reducing blood pressure, decreasing cortisol, and increasing serotonin.
 And laughter is contagious: Watch videos of “newscasters cracking up” and try not to do the same!

 When is the last time your brain really had a break?
 “We are hardwired on an evolutionary biological level that when our brains perceive the need to give something our attention, it elevates cortisol,” explains David Greenfield, Ph.D., founder and medical director of the Center for Internet and Technology Addiction in West Hartford, Connecticut.
 Greenfield says this happens when you see your phone—even if it’s off.
 Ever feel compelled to check it, even though you’re not expecting any messages?
 The phone triggers an attentional stress response, so your body looks for a way to reduce it.
-To prevent the compulsion, remove your phone from your line of sight while you eat, sleep, or attend a social gathering and give your mind a chance to relax.
+To prevent the compulsion, remove your phone from your line of sight while you eat, sleep, or attend social gatherings and give your mind a chance to relax.

 woman lying on bed illustration

-14. Layer on the lavender
+14. Layer On the Lavender

 woman swaddled in blanket illustration

-15. Swaddle yourself
+15. Swaddle Yourself

 painting rainbow illustration

-16. Get your Frida on
+16. Get Your Frida On

 “It’s almost impossible to relax if you don’t do something for your body after the tension from the day gets trapped in it,” says Ivanhoe.
 A movement that can help release tension?
 The legs-up-a-wall pose.
 “There’s a constant pressure in the valves of the blood vessels in your legs that work hard all day to pump blood back up to your heart,” says Ivanhoe, so raising your legs upside down “gives it all a break.”
 Curl into a fetal position with your hips six inches away from a wall, then roll onto your back and take your legs up the wall.
 “You want your legs straight but in a relaxed position,” she says.
 You can put a folded blanket under your hips for some squish.
 Relax for five minutes before rolling back into a fetal position, counting to three, and then getting up slowly.